neemiasbsilva/tsp-genetic-algorithm/readme.md

  pip install os-sys
 ```

-When completed, the repository will be ready usage.
+When completed, the repository will be ready to usage.

 ### Usage

-To run this reposoty, please open the terminal and run the following commands:
+To run this repositoy, please open the terminal and run the following commands:

 ```
  sh run.sh